 The Ralph I. Goldman Fellowship in Global Jewish Leadership

 “There is a single Jewish world: intertwined, interconnected”

 Are you the one?

-The Ralph I. Goldman Fellowship is JDC’s premiere leadership opportunity, awarded to one person annually, for young Jewish thinkers and doers -- writers, artists, policy shapers, business innovators, and community builders.
+The Ralph I. Goldman (RIG) Fellowship in Global Jewish Leadership is JDC’s premier leadership opportunity, awarded to one person annually, for young thinkers and doers -- writers, artists, policy shapers, business innovators, and community builders.

 The Fellowship is a paid, professional opportunity to live and work in several overseas locations where JDC is active, providing an inside look at JDC’s global operations though individualized assignments.